thdngan/palaeo/content/_index.md

 ## Why this place?

 I wrote blogs across a variety of platforms for a while, but I couldn't settle on one to use consistently.
-I once decided to write about a [[posts/neutrino communication|neutrino application]] and it soon hit me that it would be way more effective and intriguing to explain the intricate world of Particle Physics by bi-directional linking to all the other concepts it's tangled up with.
+I once decided to write about a [[posts/neutrino communication|neutrino application]] and soon realized that it would be way more effective and intriguing to explain the intricate world of Particle Physics by linking bi-directionally to all the other concepts it's tangled up with.
 So I thought, "Why not publish my [Obsidian](https://obsidian.md/) notes?
-It is literally *thee* perfect choice!".
-The thing is, I'm just a broke student :'> Monthly $20 for Obsidian Publish is a bit too much, but fortunately there's an amazing *free* alternative - [Quartz](https://quartz.jzhao.xyz/).
+It's *the* perfect choice!".
+The thing is, monthly $20 for Obsidian Publish is a bit too much for a student like me :') Fortunately, there's an amazing *free* alternative - [Quartz](https://quartz.jzhao.xyz/).

 I've had so much fun setting up my own garden, *and \*coughs\* a little \*coughs\* headache because I was truly a noob at front-end stuff and I messed up* ***a lot***.
 The results are really worth it though, and I picked up a ton of knowledge along the way.
 Many thanks to [Jacky Zhao](https://github.com/jackyzha0) for creating this incredible tool!